josemarluedke/nvimfiles/README.md

 MacVim is required because it's easier to automate it using RubyDragon than just Vim.

+Also both Vim and MacVim must have Ruby and Lua enabled.
+To install it with brew:

+    brew install macvim --with-lua --with-ruby

+Then make sure your mvim is properly linked (if you installed the package before you'll have to fix it).

 **MacOS 10.8+**

 Yes, Dragon Dictate is only for MacOS, so...